-Oracle Migration from SQL Server Modernizes Work at Houston
+Oracle Migration to SQL Server Modernizes Work at Houston

 With a population of 2.1 million, the City of Houston, Texas is the fourth largest city in America.
 The City is undergoing amazing growth, which can easily be observed by counting the construction cranes from the 21st floor of the building at 611 Walker St. That building and floor is occupied by the Department of Public Works and Engineering GIS Department.
 With the dynamic nature of the City, the Department stays busy keeping the digital municipal infrastructure (Water, Wastewater, and Storm Water) up to date and reliable.